 The work most similar to ours is ShapeGlot~\cite{shapeglot}, a collection of referring expressions for ShapeNet objects to discriminate between two distractors.
 While ShapeGlot is similar in spirit, it contains training data only for \objclass{chair} objects, and tests on four additional categories.
 By contrast, \dataset\ spans 262 distinct object categories (Table~\ref{tab:fold_stats}).
 ShapeGlot focuses on a model's abilities to learn particular parts of objects, such as chair arms and legs, while \dataset\ aims to ground language more generally to 3D features of objects spanning color, shape, category, and parts.
 Further, ShapeGlot models take in a pointcloud representation of objects along with visual features, where our \model\ model does not assume access to the 3D model of an object and instead operates solely on different 2D views achieved through object rotation.

-\paragraph{Physical Object Identification} Modeling the connections between language to physical objects enables robots to identify objects for manipulation by color, shape, and category~\cite{ingress,Kollar2017GeneralizedGG}.
+\textbf{Physical Object Identification} Modeling the connections between language to physical objects enables robots to identify objects for manipulation by color, shape, and category~\cite{ingress,Kollar2017GeneralizedGG}.
 The physical forces and sounds objects make during manipulation actions can also be associated with words such as \textquoteinline{rattling} and \textquoteinline{heavy} for multimodal understanding beyond vision~\cite{thomason:jair20,thomason:ijcai16}.
 Prior work has gathered language annotations for the YCB Benchmark object set~\cite{ycb} to explore how language descriptions provide priors on object affordances~\cite{scalise2019improving}.
-In our tabletop robot experiments, we use camera views of novel objects to evaluate zero shot transfer of \model\ to the real world with minimal object rotations to achieve language-aligned camera views to select the correct referent object.
+In our tabletop robot experiments, we use camera views of novel objects to evaluate zero shot transfer of \model\ to robot camera views of real objects, which are processed by an off-the-shelf segmentation algorithm.

-\paragraph{Information-Seeking Actions} Embodiment, whether in simulation or the physical world, affords agents the opportunity to seek out new information to help with a given task.
+\textbf{Information-Seeking Actions} Embodiment, whether in simulation or the physical world, affords agents the opportunity to seek out new information to help with a given task.
 By predicting the new information that can be gotten from different actions, agents can \textit{prospect} over potential futures for planning~\cite{planning-multimodal-sinapov,pmlr-v119-nair20a,paxton2019prospection}.
 In the aforementioned VLN task, predicting \textit{what} will be seen along different potential routes facilitates more efficient navigation~\cite{pathdreamer}.
-Our \model\ model estimates the current object view before performing a rotation to obtain a new view, for example rotating mugs to view handles head-on when charged to find a \textquoteinline{wide handle} (Figure~\ref{fig:main}).
+Our \model\ model estimates the angles of object input views, encouraging 3D understanding in the learned object representations.